julrich/Obsmd-Life-Manager/01 Notes/01 Areas/03 Software/Obsidian.md

 - Monthly Review on every last sunday of the month
 - Area prefixes: `01-19` = personal, `20-29` = kickstartDS, `40-59` projects
 - Resource prefixes: `01-09` structured, `10-29` topics
+- User scripts for Templater can be added to `06 Scripts` as a `.js` file with a single function export
+	- pass `tp` as a parameter to the function to access `tp`-functionality
+	- `await` works in user scripts, just make the function async (needed to use promise based `tp` functions in a user script)

 # Extension Ideas